 The SPTF legislative and operational reforms will be progressed over the course of 2022 and 2023.
 Following the reforms, the SPTF will be implemented through future service planning and delivery.

 Following consultation on the PTOM review and engagement with sector stakeholders, in August 2022 Cabinet agreed to replace PTOM with the Sustainable Public Transport Framework (SPTF).
 Establishing the SPTF will result in the following key reforms:

 Review of the public transport operating model (PTOM)

-The Ministry of Transport is reviewing PTOM to understand how it is working and whether it can be improved.
+The Ministry of Transport completed a review of PTOM to understand how was working and whether it can be improved.

-We are seeking feedback from the sector and the public to ensure we have identified the relevant issues and opportunities as part of our review, and to inform how we design any changes to PTOM.
+We published a discussion paper to seek feedback from the sector and the public to ensure we identified the relevant issues and opportunities as part of our review, and to inform how we design any changes to PTOM.

 PTOM review initiated